Graphical vs. Deep Generative Models: Measuring the Impact of Differentially Private Mechanisms and Budgets on Utility: Abstract

 \section{Abstract}

-Generative models trained with Differential Privacy (DP) are increasingly used to produce synthetic data while reducing privacy risks.
-Navigating their specific privacy-utility tradeoffs makes it challenging to determine which models would work best for specific settings/tasks.
-In this paper, we fill this gap in the context of tabular data by analyzing how DP generative models distribute privacy budgets across rows and columns, arguably the main source of utility degradation.
-We examine the main factors contributing to how privacy budgets are spent, including underlying modeling techniques, DP mechanisms, and data dimensionality.
+Generative models trained with Differential Privacy (DP) can produce synthetic data while reducing privacy risks.
+However, navigating their privacy-utility tradeoffs makes finding the best models for specific settings/tasks challenging.
+This paper bridges this gap by profiling how DP generative models for tabular data distribute privacy budgets across rows and columns, which is one of the primary sources of utility degradation.
+We compare {\em graphical} and {\em deep generative} models, focusing on the key factors contributing to how privacy budgets are spent, i.e., underlying modeling techniques, DP mechanisms, and data dimensionality.

-Our extensive evaluation of both graphical and deep generative models sheds light on the distinctive features that render them suitable for different settings and tasks.
-We show that graphical models distribute the privacy budget horizontally and thus cannot handle relatively wide datasets while the performance on the task they were optimized for monotonically increases with more data.
-Deep generative models spend their budget per iteration, so their behavior is less predictable with varying dataset dimensions but could perform better if trained on more features.
-Also, low levels of privacy ($\epsilon\geq100$) could help some models generalize, achieving better results than without applying DP.
+Through our measurement study, we shed light on the characteristics that make {\em different models suitable for various settings and tasks}.
+For instance, we find that graphical models distribute privacy budgets horizontally and thus cannot handle relatively wide datasets for a fixed training time; also, the performance on the task they were optimized for monotonically increases with more data but could also overfit.
+Deep generative models spend their budgets per iteration, so their behavior is less predictable with varying dataset dimensions, but are more flexible as they could perform better if trained on more features.
+Moreover, low levels of privacy ($\epsilon\geq100$) could help some models generalize, achieving better results than without applying DP.
+We believe our work will aid the deployment of DP synthetic data techniques by navigating through the best candidate models vis-à-vis the dataset features, desired privacy levels, and downstream tasks.